 Even if life exists elsewhere in our solar system, as some credulous believers continue to hope, in terms of mass, the totality of this life is paltry.
 At the present time, now that a few space probes have scoured the outer reaches of the solar system, the search for life beyond the Earth has been reduced to the search for microbial forms beneath the icy surfaces of several of the moons of Jupiter and Saturn, where liquid water is believed to exist.

 Of course, this figure is only a rough estimate.
 It does not include the total bacterial mass, since this is even more difficult to estimate accurately.
-Although my discussion requires an estimate of the total living mass of all organisms, this slightly larger figure would differ from the given figure by less than a factor of 10, which will not appreciably alter the final result.
+Although my discussion requires an estimate of the total living mass of all organisms, which includes the water they contain, this slightly larger figure would differ from the given figure by less than a factor of 10, which will not appreciably alter the final result.

 Expressed in monetary terms, this is equivalent to less than one penny out of a total of one trillion, or 1012, dollars.